Thorinair/Princess-Luna/README.md

     - `!spools` Lists the weights of all added empty filament spools.
     - `!custom` Lists all available custom interractions for a server or channel.
     - `!thori` Sends Thorinair's location info, pulled from VariPass.
 Users need to be whitelisted in order to use this command.
+    - `!temp` Lists the measured RaspberryPi CPU and GPU temperatures, along with Thorinair's body temperature.
     - `!stats` Lists the bot's current statistics for a channel.
 You may also specify the timezone after the command.
     - `!stats` Lists information about the bot and links the source code.
     - `!help` Lists all available commands.